Consumption Stimulus with Digital Coupons: Heterogeneity and Policy Design: Results

 \subsection{Average Impact of Digital Coupons on Spending}

-\begin{mytable}{8pt} \tablenotes{ This table presents the average treatment effects of obtaining coupon on different expenditure types.
-Out-of-pocket expenditure represents consumer spending, total expenditure captures the full payment to sellers (including subsidies), and unsubsidized expenditure measures spending on orders that did not use coupons.
+\begin{mytable}{8pt} \tablenotes{This table presents the average treatment effects of obtaining coupons on daily expenditure among treated individuals, estimated using Equation \ref{eq:block_did} with individual and date fixed effects.
+Out-of-pocket expenditure represents total expenditure minus government-financed coupon subsidies, total expenditure captures the full payment to sellers (including coupon subsidies), and unsubsidized expenditure measures spending on orders that did not use coupons.
 We exclude the post-program period when estimating the effects, resulting in 416,570 observations ($3,787$ individuals $\times$ 2 groups $\times$ 55 days).
-Standard errors are clustered at the individual level. *, **, and *** indicate statistical significance at the 10\%, 5\%, and 1\% levels, respectively. } \end{mytable}
+Standard errors are clustered at the individual level. *, **, and *** indicate statistical significance at the 10\%, 5\%, and 1\% levels, respectively.} \end{mytable}

 \begin{myfigure}[t] \figurenotes{This figure shows daily average out-of-pocket expenditure for treatment and control groups.
-The pre-treatment period exhibits parallel trends (F-statistic = 0.31), while convergence is evident after the coupon event ends.
-Gray shaded areas indicate the pre-treatment period and the two weeks after the coupon event.
-The treatment period spans from July 18 to August 27, 2022.} \end{myfigure}
+The treatment period spans from July 18 to August 27, 2022.
+Gray shaded areas indicate the two weeks prior to and after the coupon program.
+The pre-treatment period exhibits parallel trends (F-statistic = 0.31).
+The treatment-control gap is largest in the first weeks of the program and narrows during the latter half, with full convergence after the coupon event ends.} \end{myfigure}